jmineroff/Domino-Launchpad-Quickstart/README.md

-## Domino Hands-On Workshop: Predicting Wine Quality
+## Domino Tutorial: Predicting Wine Quality

-#### In this workshop you will work through an end-to-end workflow broken into various labs to -
+#### In this project you will work through an end-to-end workflow broken into various labs to:

 * Read in data from a live source
 * Prepare your data in an IDE of your choice, with an option to leverage distributed computing clusters